This is a post I originally wrote for Disability Horizons. In it, I wanted to explore “What is Accessible Tourism”.

 The Business Case for Accessible Tourism

 According to Visit England, accessible tourism is worth £12 billion a year to the UK economy.
-Whenever I read about accessible tourism, information is slanted towards convincing the industry there’s a market for it, and of course money in it.
-Without a doubt, there is a demand and subsequently money to be made.
+Whenever I read about accessible tourism, information is slanted toward convincing the industry there’s a market for it and money in it.
+There is a demand and, subsequently, money to be made.

 I’m no business guru, but I understand simple maths.
-Invest in universal access, more people will travel, they’ll spend more money, businesses make more profit – everybody wins.
+Invest in universal access.
+More people will travel, they’ll spend more money, businesses will make more profit – everybody wins.

-I have another theory, one which I haven’t seen mentioned before and it’s this.
+I have another theory that I haven’t seen mentioned before, and it’s this.

-Business is not stupid, they know accessible tourism is potentially a lucrative market.
+Business is not stupid, and they know accessible tourism is potentially a lucrative market.
 If anything, we’re a captive audience.
-So, where is the roadblock, what’s the reason they are slow to tap into it?
+So, where is the roadblock?
+What’s the reason they are slow to tap into it?

 Personally, and I say this with respect, I think they could be scared.
 I know this sounds odd, so let me explain.

 If you’re a business owner, what matters is your bottom line.
 If you invest money in access, what’s the return?
 How can you measure it?

 There are no definitive answers.
 It’s almost the chicken and egg situation.
 What comes first, customers or accessibility?

-Secondly, very few disabled people travel alone, often they’re accompanied by family members or carers, in short, this increases average spend.
+Secondly, very few disabled people travel alone, often accompanied by family members or carers.
+In short, this increases average spending.

 Another issue I can see for business owners is this.

 They’re well aware of the amount of legislation surrounding disability.
-The legislation is, of course, important, but can also be very confusing.
+The legislation is, of course, essential but can also be very confusing.

 For a businesses owner, the fear of getting access wrong could also be a factor.

-If we add into the mix people’s ability to leave a negative review, almost instantly, the risk to a businesses reputation increases.
+If we add people’s ability to leave a negative review almost instantly, the risk to a business’s reputation increases.

 Both of these factors potentially leave them with a dilemma.
 Of course, they want to welcome everyone and take our money, but at what potential cost to them?

 I believe in “if your sail is up, you’ll catch the wind” and “lethargy creates opportunities”.